Ortus-Solutions/docker-contentbox/README.md

 * `ORM_SECONDARY_CACHE` - If `true` it will activate the ORM secondary cash to the `ehcache` provider.
 By default it is turned off.
 * `ORM_DIALECT` - You can choose the specific ORM dialect if needed, if not we will try to auto-detect it for you.
 * `REMOVE_CBADMIN=false` - If `true` then this image will not publish an Admin module, just the core, REST and UI modules.
+* `JVM_HEAPSIZE=512` - The amount in megabytes to assign the JVM running ContentBox.
+We default it to 512mb.

 In addition, the [CommandBox docker image](https://hub.docker.com/r/ortussolutions/commandbox/) environment variables are also available to use in your container.
 For additional information on using the CommandBox docker image, see [the initial release blog entry](https://www.ortussolutions.com/blog/commandbox-docker-image-360-released).